 Finally, we support focused research to test specific hypotheses about program impacts and to evaluate broader or longer-term results, for instance at a landscape scale.
 To provide an independent perspective, such research is usually conducted by third parties, with the Rainforest Alliance’s input limited to hypothesis development, logistical support, or assistance with interpretation of the findings.

-The Evaluation and Research team produces a variety of analyses and studies to document results and evaluate effectiveness of the Rainforest Alliance’s programs and standards.
+The Evaluation and Research team and commissioned researchers produce a variety of analyses and studies to document results and evaluate effectiveness of the Rainforest Alliance’s programs and standards.
 These range from analysis of certification compliance data to landscape-level spatial analyses.
 The team also develops methodologies and thought pieces to help define good practice and improve the effectiveness of sustainability standards.

-A full list of the Evaluation & Research team’s completed publications can be found here, while summaries of planned and in-progress studies are here.
+A full list of completed publications can be found here, while summaries of planned and in-progress studies are here.
 Here are a few recent highlights:

 New and Noteworthy Third-Party Research